US Toxic Substances Control Act (TSCA)

 CIRS C&K Testing Reminder:

 Enterprises need to understand the regulatory requirements quickly, formulate a management and control plan suitable for their own company, and determine the compliance of their products through testing or supply chain investigations.
-CIRS C&K Testing can provide enterprises with targeted service solutions, assisting companies in completing hazardous substance investigations, responding to regulatory requirements in a timely manner, reducing corporate export risks, and continuing to follow up on regulatory developments to provide strong technical support for the smooth export of corporate products.
+CIRS C&K Testing can provide enterprises with targeted service solutions, assisting companies in completing hazardous substance investigations, responding to regulatory requirements in a timely manner, reducing corporate export risks, and continuing to follow up on regulatory developments to provide strong technical support for smooth export of corporate products.

-Our service
+Our services

-• Hazardous Substances Testing
+• Hazardous Substances Testing;

-• TSCA directory and confidential directory query
+• Carrying out TSCA directory and confidential directory queries;

-• Pre-Production Notifications (PMNs)
+• Pre-Production Notifications (PMNs); and

-• Significant New Use Notice (SNUN)
+• Significant New Use Notice (SNUN).

 If you have any needs or questions, please contact us at test@cirs-group.com.